 Wildfires burn differently at night because meteorological conditions—including temperature, energy from sunlight, humidity, and winds—aren’t the same as during the day.
 Health effects downwind from wildfires can be more severe at night, because those conditions can trap smoke closer to the ground, concentrating emissions.
 High-resolution nighttime observations of a fire’s size, location, and heat output can provide key inputs to fire weather models to improve fire weather forecasts.

 While manned research and firefighting aircraft don’t usually fly near wildfires at night for safety reasons, unmanned aircraft systems (UAS) are well-suited for the job.
 For that reason, NOAA’s Nighttime Fire Observations eXperiment (NightFOX) is slated to take part in the FIREX-AQ field campaign.
-Working with CU Boulder’s department of Aerospace Engineering Sciences and the NOAA UAS Program Office, NOAA and CIRES researchers at the NOAA Earth System Research Laboratory will send an instrument-equipped small UAS to make nighttime wildfire measurements.
+Working with CU Boulder’s department of Aerospace Engineering Sciences and the NOAA UAS Program Office, NOAA and CIRES researchers at the NOAA Earth System Research Laboratories will send an instrument-equipped small UAS to make nighttime wildfire measurements.
 In addition to monitoring a fire’s temperature and extent using multi-spectral remote sensing instruments, NightFOX will measure carbon monoxide and carbon dioxide to determine how the fire is burning and aerosols in the fire plume to characterize emissions that lead to local and regional health impacts.